carterjfulcher/automodel/research/EPD/README.md

 > called `automodel`.
 [Check it out](https://github.com/carterjfulcher/automodel) and create
 > your own models with this tool.

+EPD has seen a average quarter by quarter revenue growth of 6.7%, with a 7.6% increase in expenses each quarter.
+EPD is in a stage of growth as energy demand soars boasting an average EBIT increase of 8.1% each quarter.

 ### Analyst Recommendations

 84% of analysts suggest buying EPD, while the other 16% are recommending a hold.
 The general